-RA Across the World: Insights Into Treatment and Experiences With RA in Russia
+RA Across the World: Insights Into Treatment in Russia

 Recently, I was fortunate enough to interview someone from Germany who lives with rheumatoid arthritis (RA).
 I learned that there were some similarities in terms of the treatment and experience of RA in Germany, but also there were some significant differences when compared with having this condition in the United States.
 This interview piqued my curiosity about life with RA in other countries.

 When my book, “Hard to Grip,” came out last year, news of it spread to Russia, where a medical professional who treats RA patients discovered it and recommended it to her patients and followers.
 I became interested in the RA experience in a country that is so different — from the weather to the government — from America.